-This triangular-shaped pair of Art Deco dress clips is beautifully embellished with baguettes, round diamanté, and a center marquis-shaped stone, all set in rhodium-plated base metal.
+This pair of triangular-shaped Art Deco dress clips is beautifully embellished with baguettes, round diamanté, and a center marquis-shaped stone, all set in rhodium-plated base metal.
 The cut-outs enhance the intricate design.
 In addition to wearing one or both clips as intended, you can also wear one as a pendant.
-The last photo shows it on a black rubber cord; you may prefer to use a white gold or silver chain.
-A 17-inch, 2mm black rubber cord with a stainless steel twist lock (which is shown in the photo) is included with this purchase.
-Interestingly, the front of these clips is identical to my double-clip brooch (which is shown below), but the dress clip mechanisms are different.
+The last photo shows it on a sterling chain, so you can see the elegant look this combination creates.
+(The chain is not included.)
 Although these clips are marked with a utility patent number, it is unreadable.
 Quite a mystery!
 Scroll down to see a selection of coordinating bracelets.
 Or complete your look with your faux or real diamond stud earrings.